 If a bank, credit union, or other lender has applied for the title, the application for title must be received and verified by the Georgia Department of Motor Vehicles.
 This applies to vehicles purchased or leased.
 If you have leased a vehicle, you must provide the lease agreement at the time of registration.

-If you have possession of the title and wish to make application, the back side of the original title must be completely filled out, recording the buyer name, the seller name, both signatures, the date of sale and current odometer reading.
+If you have possession of the title and wish to make application, please read over your title completely before signing.
+Titles differ from state to state, with some requiring signatures on the front, while others require that you complete the back.
+Make sure all areas on the original title are completed, recording the buyer name, the seller name, both signatures, the date of sale and current odometer reading.
 Do not use whiteout, or cross through an error on the back of the title.
 A notarized affidavit of correction will need to be completed which must accompany the title, and MV1 form if correction to a title must be made.
 These forms are available at our office.
 Please note both seller and buyer may need to complete an affidavit of correction, depending on the error.

 If the vehicle is purchased from an automobile dealer, the dealer assignment section must be completed with registered dealers name, dealers master tag number and date of sale.
 Latest registration information of the vehicle will be required.
 Proof of insurance and emissions will be required.

 If your vehicle was purchased from another individual, you may drive your non-tagged vehicle for 7 days without penalty, but you must register within 30 days or purchase.

 License plates are the personal property of the vehicle owner.
 During a change of ownership, license plates should be removed from the vehicle and retained by the seller.
 This will allow the seller to transfer the tag to a newly acquired vehicle.